 Unless you have technical construction knowledge, there is likely to be items in the report that you may not fully understand, which is perfectly fine.

-At SWPI, we want you to fully understand your report before making a decision as to whether to proceed or not with a purchase of a property; so much so that we make ourselves available to you until 9pm each night to answer any questions you have.
+At SWPI, we want you to fully understand your report before making a decision as to whether to proceed or not with a purchase of a property; so much so that we make ourselves available to you between 8am – 6pm to answer any questions you have.

 When you get your report, thoroughly read it from front to back and allow yourself some time to digest the information; write a list of questions you would like to ask your inspector and then contact us to go through these questions, this way you will get the most out of your report.